Urgent & Emergency Care

-We are a 12-bed, Level III Emergency Department that supports 28,000 beneficiaries and 60,000 rotational soldiers, the Joint Readiness Training Center and Fort Polk, with an average monthly census of 2,000 patients.
+We are a 12-bed, Level III Emergency Department that supports 28,000 beneficiaries and 60,000 rotational soldiers, the Joint Readiness Training Center and Fort Johnson, with an average monthly census of 2,000 patients.

 If you feel that you have a true medical emergency: Call 911 for an ambulance.